© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead, field system and trackway on Wolstonbury Hill is a scheduled monument protected by Historic England under reference 1015228.
 View the official record →

-Wolstonbury Hill is a Romano-British farmstead with associated field systems and trackway located in Sussex, England.
+Wolstonbury Hill Romano-British farmstead, field system and trackway is a scheduled ancient monument located in Sussex that represents settlement and agricultural activity during the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015228.

 Romano-British farmstead, field system and trackway on Wolstonbury Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015228.